You have turned-in this assignment. You can review the lesson and see your previous answers.

 And all they need to do is to tick under the different types of faces.

-But also I want you to think about what's the overall opinion for your dish.
+But also, I want you to think about what's the overall opinion for your dish.

 So what did people think about your dish?
-Was it brilliant?
-I bet it was.

-Let's look at an example, shall we?
 So this is the first part, and these are five people that have assessed the dish.

-And you can see here the appearance did really well.
+And you can see here, the appearance did really well.

 There was lots of ticks there.

-And the same with odour.
+And the same with odor.

 It must have smelled absolutely brilliantly.

-The taste also was good, but look at the texture and mouthfeel.
+But look at the texture and mouthfeel.

 That didn't do very well at all, did it?
-And these are the comments that they made.

 So they really liked the sauce and the cauliflower looked great.